-Whilst we are not proposing to introduce an export tariff for the TSS in the 2024-29 period, we are still required by the NT NER to provide an export tariff transition strategy to signal our future intentions.
-We are proposing to introduce an export tariff trial during the next regulatory period once we have established our systems for LV system visibility and dynamic operating envelopes.
+While we are not proposing to introduce an export tariff for the TSS in the 2024-29 period, the NT NER requires we provide an export tariff transition strategy to signal our future intentions.
+We propose to introduce an export tariff trial during the next regulatory period once we have established our systems for LV system visibility and dynamic operating envelopes.